nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 ## Title of the dataset
 The RDF resource of the dataset must have a title, and the title may be provided in several languages.
 The titles should be in dc:title properties, and the corresponding language in a xml:lang attribute of the title property.

-## Specifying a technical mechanism for harvesting the dataset
+## Specifying the available technical mechanism for harvesting

 -  **
     Must**  have a title property.